section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 RDD is best described in three ways:

 - **Resilient**: Fault-tolerant and can rebuild itself if a failure occurs.
-- **Distributed**: Data is distributed and spread across multiple machines in a cluster.
+- **Distributed**: Data is distributed among the multiple nodes in a cluster.
 - **Dataset**: Collection of partitioned data with values.

 #### Dataframe

-This is distributed collection of either structured or semi-structured datasets.
-A dataset has organized columns in relational databases and excel sheets and its current dataset structure.
+Dataframe in PySpark is the distributed collection of structured or semi-structured data.
+This data in Dataframe is stored in rows under named columns, it is similar to the relational database tables or excel sheets.

-These two are what defines the nature of the dataset that we will be using when building a model.
+These two define the nature of the dataset that we will be using when building a model.

 There are two APIs that are used for machine learning.